Friday, February 26, 2010

 The Benefit of Long-Term Marijuana Use

+Another health benefit of marijuana has been found: it reduces the risk of developing head and neck cancer.
+Notice that it's smoking marijuana that confers the benefit.
 For some time it has been acknowledged that the cannabiniods in marijuana smoke have potential antitumor properties.
 Now an epidemiological study conducted at Brown University has found that the practice of long term marijuana smoking reduces the risk of developing head and neck cancer (HNSCC).
-Read more
+Read m...

 Monday, February 8, 2010